department-of-veterans-affairs/vets-website/content/pages/employment/job-seekers/register-your-business.md

 #### What qualifies me as a Veteran?

-You’re considered a Veteran if you meet either of the descriptions listed below.
+You’re considered a Veteran if you meet either of the requirements listed below.

 **At least one of these must be true.
 You:**